rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 *Read-only* reentrancy attacks target `view` functions that contain reentrancy vulnerabilities.

-In general, reentrancy attack targets state-modifying function in order to exploit the order where the state is updated.
+In general, reentrancy attack targets state-modifying function to exploit the order where the state is updated.

 In the case of Read-only reentrancy, the goal is to call a view function which values returned by the function are not yet updated.